 As we shall see, Mac becomes as Caliban, his conflict with Lt.
 Corby being Caliban's conflict with Prospero.
 Yet the General is also as Prospero, and Mac will not be satisfied until he is able to convince Corby to kill the general before they escape.
 In The Tempest, Caliban instead promises to worship and serve Stephano, who has told Caliban he is the Man in the Moon, and persuades Stephano to kill Prospero.

 Fear and Desire was originally called The Trap, which fits in with the sketch on the ground of what's described as a mousetrap.
-Now, how what Corby sketches, and his plans for getting out of their situation, fits with a mousetrap, I'm not sure.
 With a mousetrap you set the bait, the mouse goes for the bait, springs the trap, and is caught.
 To use it as a springboard seems to be Corby suggesting that the spring mechanism that traps the mouse is the same by which they will gain their freedom.
-The river analogy doesn't work so perhaps the trap refers to the plot as a whole, the journey, and the sense of release gained at the end, but I'm not going to say the springboard to freedom works there either.
-The desired reach too far extended the grasp in this film, but it was a noble effort for a young filmmaker and screenwriter, certainly.
-Big, deep meaning was wanted, not just a war story, not war genre, not fodder for the matinee mill.
+This way of describing what becomes a plan to take a raft down the river seems far too elaborate.
+It is a forced attempt for a young Kubrick to communicate other ideas that are at play.
+I believe

-It's not difficult to find in it the cross-hairs of the gun-sight in shot 8 of the credits.
+It's not difficult to find in what Corby has drawn the cross-hairs of the gun-sight in shot 8 of the credits.
 Or then the head on which the cross-hairs will be aimed.
 Or perhaps a version of the Chi-Ro, or even the Omega (the open C) cross.
 Omega is a symbol used by Kubrick in later work, most notably in The Killing, and he pairs it with the shooting of a horse.
-(See shots 272 through 280 in The Killing analysis, and the material on the Omega and the good luck horse shoe in the notes for those shots.)
+(See shots 272 through 280 in The Killing> analysis, and the material on the Omega and the good luck horse shoe in the notes for those shots.)

 Practicalities.
 Who the hell throws an object for a dog and doesn't expect it to play fetch and bring it back?
-The film, however, hinges upon the idea of metamorphosis, and it's to be considered that the throwing of the stone for the dog is answered in the scene of the women catching fish.
-A white figure similar to the stone appears in her hand after she is killed.
+The film, however, hinges upon the idea of metamorphosis, and it's to be considered that the throwing of the stone for the dog is answered in the scene of the killing of the woman they later take captive.
+A white form similar to the stone appears in her hand after she is shot.

 66 Crossfade to the group going right to left then up a hill to the camera.